Shaw Brothers Studio: Shaw Studios

-The Clearwater Bay site at Clearwater Bay Road and Ngan Ying Road is the former home of Shaw Studio (built 1960–1961), as well as the vacated TVB headquarters and studios (1986–2003, since relocated to TVB City) and Celestial Pictures.
+The Clearwater Bay site at Clearwater Bay Road and Ngan Ying Road is the former home of Shaw Studio (built 1960 to 1961), as well as the vacated TVB headquarters and studios (1986–2003, since relocated to TVB City) and Celestial Pictures.
 There are also apartment blocks used to house Shaw actors.
 The newer Shaw House and Shaw Villa are there.
-The site has been vacant since 2003, and has been targeted for redevelopment several times since 2006.
-In 2015, Hong Kong's Antiquities Advisory Board declared the entire studio complex a site of cultural significance, and subsequent redevelopment plans have included measures to restore and preserve the existing structures.
+The site has been vacant since 2003 and has been targeted for redevelopment several times since 2006.
+In 2015, Hong Kong's Antiquities Advisory Board declared the entire studio complex a site of cultural significance and subsequent redevelopment plans have included measures to restore and preserve the existing structures.

-A new Shaw Studios (note the plural s) has been built at Tseung Kwan O Industrial Estate, and was opened in stages between 2006 and 2008.
+A new Shaw Studios (note the plural s) was built at Tseung Kwan O Industrial Estate and opened in stages between 2006 and 2008.